-- The seeds should be sown at the right time to avoid rain and high temperature at the time of germination.
+- Sow the seeds at the right time to avoid rain and high temperatures during germination.

 - Before sowing, seeds should be treated with Provax 200 FF at the rate of 3 g per kg of seed or Vitaflo 200 FF at the rate of 3 ml.
 Seed treatment will also suppress other seed-borne diseases of wheat and increase yield.

 - You should keep wheat fields and land boundaries free from weeds.